How Rust’s Compiler Catches What Coding Agents Get Wrong

 = note: `#[warn(dead_code)]` on by default

-These warnings are hard to ignore.
-They appear on every compilation.
-They can be promoted to errors with a single configuration change.
-This keeps the codebase lean and navigable—dead code doesn’t stick around because the compiler keeps pointing at it.
+These warnings appear on every compilation, and they can be promoted to errors with a single configuration change.
+The codebase stays lean because the compiler keeps pointing at the dead code until someone—human or agent—removes it.

 Clippy, Rust’s linter, catches common mistakes and suggests idiomatic patterns.
-It’s another feedback layer in the agentic loop, and critically, it explains why something is problematic:
+It’s another layer in the feedback loop, and it explains why something is problematic:

 warning: this `if let` can be collapsed into the outer `if let`